aacister/laBiblioteca/README.md

 # laBiblioteca
-Mobile app built in Ionic2, Angular2, and Typescript.
+Mobile app built in Ionic2, Angular2, Typescript, and RxJs.

 Utilizes Spotify and MovieDb data from laBibliotecaPubSubWebServer.